epiccoleman/scrapio/README.md

-# Super Mario World ROM Hack Scraper

-This repository contains a Python script for scraping data about Super Mario World ROM hacks from SMW Central.
-The script fetches and prints the title, description, screenshot URL, and download URL of a hack.
+# Scrapio

+This repo contains a script which, given a URL from SMWCentral, scrapes some info about a romhack, downloads the hack, and applies it to a clean ROM.

+It's a bit of mess, but most of the stuff I found that already existed was overcomplicated.
+I just wanted a quick way to churn through a list of hacks I had assembled, and this got it done.

+This was largely written by Aider, which was a fun development experience.
+I would guess I wrote about 10-20% of this code, the rest was all done by GPT-4.
+That thing's getting too good for comfort, and for something quick and dirty like this it's majorly cool.

 ## Requirements

-- Python 3.6 or higher

-Before running the script, you need to set up a Python virtual environment and install the required packages.
-Here's how you can do it:
+Before running the script, you need to set up a Python virtual environment and install the required packages:

 ```bash
 # Create a virtual environment